nathanmarz/storm/STORM-UI-REST-API.md

 # Storm UI REST API

-The Storm UI daemon provides a REST API that allows you to interact with a Storm cluster, which includes retrieving metrics data, configuration information as well as management operations such as starting or stopping topologies.
+The Storm UI daemon provides a REST API that allows you to interact with a Storm cluster, which includes retrieving metrics data and configuration information as well as management operations such as starting or stopping topologies.

 # Data format